 - 8 thin slices Italian Fontina cheese (about 2 oz)

 - 1/2 stick unsalted butter, chilled

-4 Place chicken pieces on a flat baking sheet, and cover each piece with a slice of Fontina.
-Place under a preheated broiler until the cheese just melts, about 1 minute.
-Divide chicken among 4 plates and serve immediately, with the sauce.
+5 Preheat the oven broiler.
+Arrange the chicken cutlets on a baking sheet and cover each cutlet with a slice of cheese.
+Place under the broiler just until the cheese melts, about a minute.

 6 While the chicken is under the broiler make the sauce. pour out the butter from the pan.
 Increase the heat to high and add the wine to the pan, deglazing the pan.
 Boil the wine until it has reduced almost by half.
 Add the minced sage and cook for a minute longer.
 Stir in the chilled butter.

 Pour the sauce around the chicken cutlets to serve.